roshnihpatel/SortManager/README.md

 The Sort Manager can be run through App (com/sparta/rp/start/App.java)

 The Performance Tester compares the time taken to sort the same random array by each sorting algorithm.
-The Performance Test can be run through PerformanceTester (com/sparta/rp/sorters/PerformanceTester.java)
+The Performance Tester can be run through PerformanceTester (com/sparta/rp/sorters/PerformanceTester.java)